mlmachi/OSPAR_XDL/README.md

 ### ChemDataExtractor
 [ChemDataExtractor](http://chemdataextractor.org/) is used to split sentences.

-While it is already installed when you run `script.py`, you need to download models for ChemDataExtractor by running the folloing:
+While ChemDataExtractor is already installed when you run `script.py`, you need to download models by running:
 ```
 cde data download
 ```

+If `cde data download` raises some errors, the error may be solved by rebooting your computer.

 ### brat
 brat can be downloaded from here [https://brat.nlplab.org/](https://brat.nlplab.org/).